UAlberta-NLP/KinshipAutoLex/README.md

 ## Codes

-#### Codes For Method
+### Codes For Method

 This folder contains the implementation of the method described in the paper and a file to evaluate the results.
 The files in this folder allow you to replicate the experiment in Section 5 of our paper, to generate the results we reported in Table 3.
-##### Codes contained
+#### Codes contained
-###### goolge_trans_method_cleaned.py
+##### goolge_trans_method_cleaned.py
-This file contains the implementation of the method, in which the used translator is Google Translate.
+> This file contains the implementation of the method described in section 4 of the paper, in which the used translator is Google Translate.

-The output of this code is a ".txt" file in the "Results" folder.
+> The output of this code is a ".txt" file in the "Results" folder.

-Required additional package: googletrans==3.1.0a0
+> Requiring one additional package, googletrans==3.1.0a0, which can be installed by pip:

-This file takes 3 arguments.
+> This file takes 3 arguments.

--l takes a string input that indicates the target language of this run
+> -l takes a string input that indicates the target language of this run

--t takes a boolean input that indicates whether to use the prepared set of translations in the folder "Translation".
+> -t takes a boolean input that indicates whether to use the prepared set of translations in the folder "Translation".

--b takes a boolean input that indicates whether to use the prepared set of results of back translations in the folder "Translation".
+> -b takes a boolean input that indicates whether to use the prepared set of results of back translations in the folder "Translation".

-The default target language is English, and the prepared translation and back-translation results will are not used by default.
+> The default target language is English, and the prepared translation and back-translation results will are not used by default.

-Sample run: python goolge_trans_method_cleaned.py -l English -t True -b True
+> Sample run: python goolge_trans_method_cleaned.py -l English -t True -b True

-###### evaluate_cleaned_version.py
+##### evaluate_cleaned_version.py
 This file contains the code to evaluate the results outputted by "goolge_trans_method_cleaned.py".

 The output of this code is the Acc of LexGen and F1 Score of LexGap.